Return to Campus Guide

 If you think you are considered high risk and need assistance, please contact the UCR Disability Management Office to discuss what reasonable accommodations can be addressed.

-- Per UC guidance, you are required to wear face coverings at all times while at work, indoors and outdoors.
+Per UC guidance, you are required to wear face coverings at all times while at work, indoors and outdoors with the following exceptions:

 - All staff who are performing duties outdoors and are alone, may remove the face covering when others are not nearby or within a 6-foot radius.